pepa65/vpa/README.md

   Adding support for other operating systems is trivial.
 * Doesn't leak between reconnects if the network doesn't change.
 Blocks IPv6 on the client to prevent IPv6 leaks.

+The code of `vpa` is cloned from [dsvpn](https://github.com/jedisct1/dsvpn) and only the user interface (CLI) is modified to make it even easier to run.
+Apart from that it is fully compatible.
+All praise to [Frank Denis](https://github.com/jedisct1)!

 ## Installation

 Build it with: